Safe Chance Constrained Reinforcement Learning for Batch Process Control: Methodology

 The determination of the backoff values $\varepsilon_{j,t}$ is handled via the following analysis.
 Specifically, we work from the developments made in \cite{farina2014mpc,magni2009stochastic}, which (via Lemma \ref{lem:CCeq}) show that the Cantelli-Chebyshev approximation of the backoff set is equivalent to:

-where $\bm{\varepsilon}_{j,t}$ represents a robust approximation of the backoff required to ensure individual chance constraint satisfaction with the desired probability $\iota_j$.
+where $\bm{\varepsilon}_{j,t}$ represents a robust approximation of the backoff required for individual chance constraint satisfaction with the desired probability $\iota_j$.
 In this work, we deploy a GP state space model to estimate both the nominal state $\mathbf{\bar{x}} \in \mathbb{R}^{n_x}$ and the variance of the state $\Sigma[\mathbf{x}_t]$, as described by Eq. \ref{eq:GPSS}, enabling construction of a deterministic expression for each of the individual chance constraints.
 In practice, it is well documented that use of the Cantelli-Chebyshev approximation leads to overly-conservative control policies, which operate far from the constraint boundary.
 In order to balance the performance of the control trajectory, with constraint satisfaction, we propose to tune $\varepsilon_{j,t}$ via a multiplying factor $\xi_j = [0,1]$ for each constraint.
-As such, the deterministic surrogate for each of the individual chance constraints, detailed by Eq.\ref{eq:B2}, are described:
+As such, the deterministic surrogate for each of the individual chance constraints, detailed by Eq. \ref{eq:B2}, are described:

-The approach to tuning of the multiplying factors, $\bm{\xi} = [ \xi_1, \ldots, \xi_{n_g}]$, could be handled via Bayesian optimization (BO) or bisection \cite{petsagkourakis2020chance, bradford2020stochastic}.
+The approach to the tuning of the multiplying factors, $\bm{\xi} = [ \xi_1, \ldots, \xi_{n_g}]$, could be handled via Bayesian optimization (BO) or bisection method \cite{petsagkourakis2020chance, bradford2020stochastic, pan2020constrained}.
 This work employs a BO strategy, which is detailed by Section \ref{sec:BO}.
+The computational implications for this are small given the efficiency of BO.

 The use of a GP to parameterise the backoff values $\bm{\varepsilon}_j$ is more efficient than the set of methods proposed previously by \cite{petsagkourakis2020chance, pan2020constrained}.
-In those works, initial \textit{backoff} values were estimated via MC sampling and then tuned.
+In those works, initial backoff values were estimated via MC sampling and then tuned.
 Here, we provide a method to analytically express the backoff values via the posterior predictive distribution of the GP state space model, removing the requirement for sampling and the potential inaccuracies it brings in initialisation.
+This is the primary novelty of this work.

-The methodology has now obtained a set of deterministic surrogate constraints to ensure joint chance constraint satisfaction.
+The methodology has now obtained a set of deterministic surrogate constraints for joint chance constraint satisfaction.
 Identification of these expressions enables reformulation of the original problem statement $\mathcal{P}(\cdot)$ described by Eq.\ref{eq:OCP} as follows: